iZettle/sdk-android/README.md

 ### Step 2: Configure your app

-To be able to login a user through iZettle you must add callback activity to your manifest.
+To be able to login a user through Zettle you must add callback activity to your manifest.
 The snippet below shows how you should do it, but don't forget to replace the redirect url data with your own in the intent filter.
 ```xml
 <activity